Skip to main content

 For each function graphed, give the minimum and maximum values of ƒ(x) and the x-values at which they occur.

 Step 1: Identify the maximum value of the function by looking for the highest point on the graph.
-Observe the y-coordinate of this point and note the corresponding x-value.
+This is where the function reaches its greatest y-value.

-Step 2: Identify the minimum value of the function by looking for the lowest point on the graph.
-Observe the y-coordinate of this point and note the corresponding x-value.
+Step 3: Identify the minimum value of the function by finding the lowest point on the graph.
+This is where the function reaches its smallest y-value.

-Step 5: Summarize the results by stating the minimum and maximum values of ƒ(x) along with their corresponding x-values.
+Step 5: Summarize the results by stating the maximum value and its x-coordinate, and the minimum value and its x-coordinate.

 Video duration: